Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 You can display or present a scene &mdash; that is, a collection of sprites &mdash; from inside an `SKView`, `SKRenderer`, or `WKInterfaceSKScene` object.

-#### SKAction
-`SKAction` is a powerful class used to bring nodes to life.

-Instances of `SKAction` are used to change the structure or content of a node in some way.
-They represent an animation that is executed by a node in the scene.

-Examples:
-- change a node’s position (or other property) over time
-- change the behavior of the scene itself, such as doing a fadeout.

-You can have several actions together in:
-- A sequence action
-- A group action
-- A repeating action

-When the scene processes its nodes, the actions associated with those nodes are all processed.

 #### Positioning
 The position of a sprite is controlled by its `position` property, which is a CGPoint (a simple struct that has two properties of its own: x and y).